Cory Schneider

-Cory Franklin Schneider (born March 18, 1986) is an American former professional ice hockey goaltender.
-He played for the Vancouver Canucks, New Jersey Devils and New York Islanders of the National Hockey League (NHL).
+Cory Franklin Schneider (born March 18, 1986) is an American former professional ice hockey player.
+A goaltender, he played for the Vancouver Canucks, New Jersey Devils and New York Islanders of the National Hockey League (NHL).

-Schneider was selected in the first round, 26th overall, by the Vancouver Canucks in the 2004 NHL Entry Draft.
+Schneider was selected in the first round, 26th overall, by the Vancouver Canucks in the 2004 NHL entry draft.
 Following his draft, he began a three-year tenure with the Boston College Eagles, winning two Lamoriello Trophies as Hockey East champions and making two NCAA Final appearances during his college career.
 Schneider turned professional with Vancouver's American Hockey League (AHL) affiliate, the Manitoba Moose, in 2007 and was named the league's Goaltender of the Year following his second season.
 After three seasons with the Moose, he became the Canucks' full-time backup in 2010–11.
 In his first full season with the Canucks, he won the William M. Jennings Trophy with Roberto Luongo for establishing the best team goals against average (GAA) in the NHL.
 The following campaign, he set Canucks records for best GAA and save percentage in a single season with 1.96 and .937 marks, respectively.

-At the 2013 NHL Entry Draft, Schneider was traded to the New Jersey Devils for the ninth overall selection.
+At the 2013 NHL entry draft, Schneider was traded to the New Jersey Devils for the ninth overall selection.
 With the exception of the 2017–18 season, the Devils were never a successful team during Schneider's seven-year tenure, despite several strong seasons from Schneider.
 When the Devils qualified for the playoffs in 2017–18, Schneider's performance had already begun to dramatically decline.
 The team bought out the remainder of his contract in 2020.

 Internationally, Schneider has represented the United States at various junior levels.
 Early in his career, he won gold and silver medals at the 2003 U-18 Junior World Cup and 2004 IIHF World U18 Championships, respectively.
 He later competed in the 2005 and 2006 World Junior Championships, finishing in fourth with the United States each time.
 Due to his Swiss ancestry, Schneider also holds a Swiss citizenship.